Zach Perez

-Zach Perez (born November 27, 1996) is an American professional soccer player who plays as a defender for USL League One club Richmond Kickers.
+Zach Perez (born November 27, 1996) is an American professional soccer player who plays as a defender for FC Motown.

 Raised in Edison, New Jersey, Perez attended Edison High School before transferring to Rutgers Preparatory School.

 Career

 Perez played college soccer at William Paterson University between 2015 and 2018, making 79 appearances, scoring 3 goals and tallying 6 assists.

 Following college, Perez played with National Premier Soccer League side FC Motown during their 2019 season.

 On September 5, 2019, Perez signed a professional contract with USL League One side Richmond Kickers.

+Since leaving Richmond at the end of the 2019 season, Perez has been a stalwart for FC Motown.
+He helped lead the club to the 2022 NPSL Championship, and a second appearance in the final in 2024.